 It can definitely be a bit scary coming to therapy and taking ownership of your direction, but I truly believe that it’s one of the best decisions you’ll ever make.
 And my past clients tend to agree with me!

 I’ll help you find the patterns in your experiences and how those patterns influence you.
 Seeing patterns brings clarity to choices and a chance to change.

-You’ll get a better understanding of how your mind, body and emotions come together (like a perfect storm sometimes!) and make you you.
-You’ll feel better as you understand your self more.
+You can get a better understanding of how your mind, body and emotions come together (like a perfect storm sometimes!) and make you you.
+You’ll feel better as you understand yourself (and hack into yourself) more.

 We’ll work together to plan your next steps.
-I’ll help you with emotional and mental models, skills and tools and support you through it all.
+I’ll help you with emotional flexibility through mental models, skills and useful strategies.

 In our first free chat, I’ll do my best to understand where you’re at and see if I can help.
 If we like each other and you want to book in, great.
 If I don’t think I’m a good match for you, I’ll do my best to refer you on to someone I think can help you out.